davesheinbein/smoke-animation/README.md

 # **Smoke Animation**

-This showcases animation that could be utilized as a landing page or on another part of a website/
+This showcases animation that could be utilized as a landing page or on another part of a website.

+Please open in full screen.

 <!-- ## Screenshot: -->